Discover the latest strategies from our experts

 The full-day courses that make up our conferences around the U.S. are presented by members of the Social Thinking Training & Speakers' Collaborative (STTSC)—highly trained professionals who are therapists and teachers based in several regions of the US and abroad (Singapore and Israel).
 All members of the STTSC are required to maintain active caseloads in schools or clinics in order to provide attendees with practical and relevant treatment information.
-Michelle Garcia Winner and Pamela Crooke, thought leaders in the development of the Social Thinking methodology, guide ongoing trainings of all members of the STTSC.
+Michelle Garcia Winner and Dr. Pamela Crooke, thought leaders in the development of the Social Thinking methodology, guide ongoing trainings of all members of the STTSC.

 Discover an array of concepts and strategies that bolster social learning and help students meet socially based educational standards.
 Explore the ILAUGH Model of Social Cognition to help break down and make sense of the social world.
 Uncover how challenges in social communication, executive functioning, and perspective taking impact written expression, reading comprehension of literature, organizational skills, and working in a group—and learn strategies to help students, clients, and patients improve in each of the above!
 Rounding out the day: learn essential tips for effective IEP goal writing and data keeping.
 The information taught in this course was developed to help individuals with social learning challenges, but teachers tell us all students in their classroom benefit from learning these concepts.